sugina-dev/sugina/README.md

 # Sugina

-_Sugina is the main back end for the Sugina Development Group website, and an open-source project built for our bright futures_
+_The main back end for the Sugina Development Group website_

 ## Configuration

-`.secret.json` is the configuration file.
-Its detailed format is defined in `lib/Secret.hs`.

-### Protogenic Users

-To ensure that there are some users that exists before the premiere of the server program, their user names and passwords should be set in `getHardcodedUsers`.
+Before the premiere of the server program, the configuration file, `.secret.json`, should be set up correctly.
+Its detailed format is defined in `lib/Sugina/Secret.hs`.

-### GitLab Client

-A GitLab application is needed to support GitHub login. `getGitLabClientId` should be the application ID, while `getGitLabClientSecret` should be the secret of the application.

-Callback URL of the application should be `<App Root>/auth/page/gitlab/callback`.
+To support GitLab login, the callback URL of the GitLab application should be `<App Root>/api/auth/page/gitlab/callback`.

-### App Root

-For `getApproot`, without the trailing `/`.

 ## Build and Run

 * **Prerequisite**: [Haskell Stack](https://www.haskellstack.org/)
+* **Build** (Once):
+    - Setup `.secret.json` correctly
+    - `stack build`
-* **Build** (Once): setup `.secret.json` correctly, then `stack build && stack runhaskell -- -Wall -Werror utils/emplacedb.hs`
+    - `stack runhaskell -- -Wall -Werror utils/emplacedb.hs`
 * **Build** (Many Times): `stack build`
 * **Run**: `stack exec -- sugina`